posix4e/docker-all-in-one-startup/README.md

 ```
   yarn start
 ```
     Starts the development server.
-On our example app we point this at production this way
+On our example app we point our backend at staging with this.

 ```
   yarn build